vaibhavk26/AI-Fellows/docs/capstone-api-design.md

 - [ ] Registration rejects duplicate emails and never returns password data.
 - [ ] Login returns a bearer JWT and invalid credentials return `401`.
 - [ ] Student and teacher route dependencies enforce role and ownership checks.
-- [ ] Curriculum endpoints expose only seeded Class 10 Physics and Mathematics data.
+- [ ] Curriculum endpoints expose the Class 10 Physics and Mathematics hierarchy discovered and persisted from approved subject PDFs.
 - [ ] Question generation uses RAG context and LangGraph generation/validation states.
 - [ ] Failed validation is stored as `rejected`; passing validation is stored as `validated`.
 - [ ] Student exam responses contain no answer keys before submission.